chouettevan/ufuzz/README.md

-# Ufuzz
+# µfuzz
+## the micro fµzzer
 ---
-Ufuzz is a highly flexible web fuzzer meant for complex cases where other alternatives (like gobuster) might not be sufficient.
+µfuzz is a highly flexible web fuzzer meant for complex cases where other alternatives (like gobuster) might not be sufficient. it is also ver small
 ---
 The tool does not provide filtering ,saving or data formatting features,as these can be acheived using pipes and the GNU Coreutils.